I am Milus…and this is my brother…Nutty?

 So is it any good?
 There is some good stuff here, and the pacifist idea is is interesting, and the devotion to creativity and creation is intriguing (trivia fans take note – actor Russell Denton who played Milus reportedly quit acting to become a gardener.
 True to the cause.)
 But there is nothing great, and some elements that that prove to be the proverbial cul-de-sac.
 When Tarrant asks about the nature of the nuclear device, Hower says ‘No more questions.’
 I remember feeling frustrated by this.
 I don’t demand answers to everything in drama, and the unexplained can often be an effective plot device (see ‘Sarcophagus’.)
 But here there is nothing to be gained by not explaining the device.
 It’s as though it was laziness on the part of the writer.
 And perhaps that’s the problem with this episode.
 It doesn’t quite go far enough.

 Performances are a mixed bag here, with Mori, the Space Commander and the Mutoid all suffering from dialogue and stage directions that would appear uncharacteristic and performed in a peculiar manner.
 Ben Howard as Mori seems to lurch from geezer, to comic fall guy, to ambitious and over zealous officer.
 The Space Commander appears to be reading his lines from the side of the camera, and displays some fine stage school relish when offering the chance of destroying the Liberator.
-And when did Mutoids have an opinion of something?
+And whilst I enjoyed the performance, when did Mutoids have an opinion of something?
 (Another fact – actor Judy Matheson, famous for her involvement in many a Hammer Horror film, appeared in the very first colour episode of Coronation Street, alongside Paul Darrow.
 Oh the trivia!)
 Even Servalan – at least in the studio scenes – appears to lost some of her characteristic deadly charm, and Avon shows Mori around the Liberator like an estate agent would show a prospective buyer around a potential new home.

 Judy Matheson and Paul Darrow in the first colour episode of Coronation Street in 1969.